Home

 Key Points:

-• In 1897, De Kerniea James Thomas Hiett obtained a patent for a multi column keyboard adding and printing calculator.
+• In 1897, De Kerniea James Thomas Hiett obtained a patent for a multi-column keyboard adding and printing calculator.

-• His machine was first called the Heitt Adding and Listing Machine, and then Universal Adding Machine from 1900 onward, and went into production, with an electric motor added in 1903.
+• His machine was first called the Heitt Adding and Listing Machine, and then the Universal Adding Machine from 1900 onward, and went into production, with an electric motor added in 1903.

-• This adding machine looks similar to an old fashioned typewriter.
+• This adding machine looks similar to an old-fashioned typewriter.
 Oddly, there are duplicate numbers in rows up to 9: a row with nine 0’s, a row with nine 1’s, a row with nine 2’s, and so on.

 De Kerniea James Thomas Hiett

-Hiett’s calculating machine later was advertised as Hiett Adding and Listing Machine in late 1890s and as Universal Adding Machine since 1900 and was put in production by Universal Accountant Machine Co., St. Louis.
+Hiett’s calculating machine later was advertised as Hiett Adding and Listing Machine in the late 1890s and as the Universal Adding Machine since 1900 and was put in production by Universal Accountant Machine Co., St. Louis.
 An electric motor attachment was introduced in 1903 (patent US731857 of Penrose Chapman).
 The Universal Adding Machine Co. was acquired by Burroughs Adding Machine Co. in 1908 and operated as a division of Burroughs until 1910.

 De Kerniea J. T. Hiett’s Calculating Machine